 Power dialer is the most basic automated dialer that dials the next number on your outreach list right as the agent completes their previous call.
 When the power dialing system reaches a busy signal or a disconnected number, it automatically calls the next number in the queue.
 When an actual person answers, the power dialer immediately connects them to an agent.
 Unlike a predictive dialer that dials numbers before an agent becomes available, a power dialer proceeds to the next call only after the current call is terminated.
 That means the agent is always on the line as soon as someone picks up and therefore dropped calls are minimized.

 Predictive dialer is a type of auto dialer that is aimed at boosting agent efficiency by increasing the number of outbound calls agents can handle.
-The dialer will call a large group of numbers simultaneously and direct answered calls to agents who are currently available.
-It also screens out busy signals, answering machines and disconnected numbers.
+The auto phone dialer will auto dial a large group of numbers simultaneously and direct answered calls to agents who are currently available.
+It also screens out busy signals, answering machines, and disconnected numbers.
 By using a sophisticated algorithm, predictive dialing software can adjust the call rate based on a number of call metrics.
-These include the number of available reps to take calls, the average number of dials before a person picks up, the answered calls ratio, call abandonment rate and the average lengths of conversations.
+These include the number of available reps to take calls, the average number of dials before a person picks up, the answered calls ratio, the call abandonment rate and the average lengths of conversations.

 When to use: Predictive dialers are best suitable for call centers with high outbound call volumes.
 They can be efficiently used in telemarketing and sales campaigns, debt collection, mortgage and insurance campaigns, political and fundraising campaigns for nonprofits, etc.